 With its southern tip close to the motorway, only 5 minutes’ drive from Sortie 39 (signed to Les Adrets, then follow Fayence after the toll), Lac Saint Cassien is easy to get to but remains peaceful and wild in a natural environment.
 Power boats and jet skis are not allowed adding to the tranquillity of the location.

-Chrissie from The Riviera Grapevine suggests: Splash in Fountains:
+Chrissie formerly of The Riviera Grapevine, now freelance, suggests: Splash in Fountains:

 “The fountains of the Coulée Verte, (also known as the Promenade du Paillon) the ‘green corridor’ in the centre of Nice that extends from the beachfront to Place Garibaldi, are more than just a pretty water feature.
 In summer, this central spot is the perfect place to cool down after a busy day shopping or sightseeing.